What is DeciFood.

-We knew long ago that we were not the only ones who had submitted it or even received a suggestion.
-Still, it felt a bit like it had to be this way.
+We knew long ago that we were not the only ones who had submitted a proposal or even received a suggestion.
+Still, it felt a bit like it was meant to be.
 We value education, but food education is special to us.
-One of our Studio Pixili members is both a food designer and bakery teacher.
+One of our Pixili members is both a food designer and bakery teacher.

 So we spent a lot of time making our pitch, which we were very passionate about.
 We focused very much on the visual design there, creating custom graphics with a series of unique 3D characters.

 To make sure our idea was unique, we would do it in real life, meaning we would not only design, but also print, paint and photograph all the assets.
-Create unique and authentic-feeling illustrations/photos inspired by stop-motion films, miniature construction and others.
-It was a big job but we were ready.
+Creating unique and authentic-feeling illustrations and photos inspired by stop-motion films, miniature construction and others.
+It was a big job but we were ready for it.

 And now you’re reading this, so it worked – we were chosen.

 A beautifully designed, user-friendly web experience on which users could select an educational tool based on a questionnaire.

 What the clients brief said is simple on the surface, but it is also quite difficult to solve when you dig deeper.
 The audience consisted of primary and secondary school teachers and educators from across Europe.
 This means a younger audience and is used by countries where English is not the native language.
 As a compromise, the app is in English because it is the most popular second language in most EU countries.

 They knew this could be a problem.
 When we designed the layout, we tried to solve this.
 With checkbox buttons that look like playing cards and work great on any device.
 We also shortened some answers and made the visuals the main event.